samsquire/ideas4/README.md

 This can be implemented by the scheduler by injecting a message to a join thread.
 This thread has a simple stateful observer with atomic booleans for each join task.
 If the join fires it raises another event in all nodes that are inside it.

 Load balancing occurs between threads by the scheduler moduloing the request sequence number with the count of threads available for that task.

+For redundancy and failover we could run in multiple servers and only process one event of each disruptor.

+We can front the entry point of the disruptor with a message queue or Kafka.

 To run multiple processes works too.